Introducing North Brewing Co pop up bottle shops!

 We will be opening pop up bottle shops for all your takeaway beer needs at the following venues:

-Our pop up bottle shops will be open from Tuesday – Saturday – 12pm – 7pm.
+Our pop up bottle shops will be open from Tuesday – Sunday– 12pm – 7pm.
+(North Bar Harrogate and North Bar Social Fridays and Saturdays only).

 When the lockdown was announced we took the decision to close our bars completely and concentrate our efforts on establishing a home delivery service to keep our regular customers supplied with their favourite North beers in Leeds.
 This service was set up over night with a google form, an email address, and a very active WhatsApp group!
 The reaction from the local community was fantastic and has quite literally kept us in business over the past few months.